nilearn/nilearn/doc/building_blocks/ica.rst

 Retrieving the example data
 ----------------------------

-As seen in :ref:`downloading_data`, we fetch data from Internet and get the filenames with a function provided by nilearn:
+As seen in :ref:`loading_data`, we fetch data from Internet and get the filenames with a function provided by nilearn: